alexanderhalpern/CD-to-Spotify-and-EBay/README.md

     pricemultiplier: INSERT_PRICE_MULTIPLIER
 ```
 ## Final Setup
-Finally Make Sure to fill out the rest of the information in information.yaml (especially COM (Windows) or serial (OSX or Linux) port of scanner).
+Finally make sure to fill out the rest of the information in the information.yaml (especially the COM (Windows) or serial (OSX or Linux) port of the scanner.

 ```yaml
 otherInfo: